 IS ONE MORE EFFECTIVE THAN THE OTHER?

-Experience shows that emotional appeal is much more successful than the rational appeal but still the majority of the digital marketers are more inclined towards using the rational approach to promote their products.
+Experience shows that emotional appeal is much more successful than the rational appeal but still the majority of digital marketers are more inclined towards using the rational approach to promote their products.

 It is observed that people usually buy based on their emotion and later justify based on facts why did they purchase a particular product.
 This explains a phenomenon that thinking follows feeling and not the other way around.

-According to a research, what is important for rational persuasion to work is an attempt by the audience to evaluate the information that is being given to them.
-In order to engage it is necessary that the audience has a conscious mind and is motivated to process the information being given.
+According to research, what is important for rational persuasion to work is an attempt by the audience to evaluate the information that is being given to them.
+In order to engage, it is necessary that the audience has a conscious mind and is motivated to process the information being given.

 On the other hand, emotional persuasion is more dependent upon the subconscious mind of the audience which runs absolutely on what he call “auto-pilot” as far as the receiving, the processing and the evaluation of the information is concerned.

 Decisions that are made subconsciously are majorly effected by one’s gut feeling and his or her instincts.